BoredSable/Cereal-Box-Project/project/Reports/LeadDeveloper.md

 CSS has been done by Junior Developers, I have made some adjustments to the text font.
 New font: Arial Rounded MT Bold

+There are some random index.html files.
+They will be deleted.